maicongodinho/maicongodinho/README.md

-👋 Hi, I’m @maicongodinho, and I am current working at @ibm as a Software Developer
+👋 Hi, I’m @maicongodinho, and I am current working at @IBM as a Software Developer

 <!---
 maicongodinho/maicongodinho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.